-And a beginning, both of the one itself and of all other things, comes into being first of all; and after the beginning, the others follow, until you reach the end?
+Yes.
+And a beginning, both of the one itself and of all other things, comes into being first of all; and after the beginning, the others simultaneously with the end.

 And all these others we shall affirm to be parts of the whole and of the one, which, as soon as the end is reached, has become whole and one?